Classic Tap Dance Studio Teachers

 Renee Meier | Hip Hop

 Renee Meier has been a hip -hop instructor at Classic Tap for nearly sixteen years.
 Her love of dance and passion for teaching has been passed down from generations.
 Beginning dance at age 3 in tap, ballet and Jazz, she soon found she needed more creativity in her life, finding hip-hop was like coming home.
 She has had the opportunity to study under some very influential choreographers such as Dave Scott and Shane Sparks.
 Renee accredits her Bachelor of Arts in Psychology to helping her forge techniques for teaching dance to a plethora of personalities and abilities throughout the years.
 Her skill as a choreographer and instruction has led her to instruct master classes and personal instruction.
 Renee was also a dance instructor at Chemeketa Community College.
-Her passion for teaching dance lead to a career as a school teacher as well.
+Her passion for teaching dance led to a career as a school teacher as well.

 When Renee is not teaching dance or math to second graders she is spending time with her three kids and husband on their farm in Jewell, OR.
 She is president of the PTO and continues to further her education in both dance and academic instruction.
 The philosophy she has taught throughout her career and a saying she lives by is, “Dance As IF No One Is Watching”.

 Kala Shafer | Ballet, Tap, Contemporary

 Kala Shafer has studied a variety of dance styles including ballet, tap, jazz, modern, salsa, hula, Irish, and ballroom.
 After dancing with Classic Tap through high school, she went on to graduate from Western Oregon University in 2011 with a B.A. in Humanities and a Dance minor.
 During her time at Western she studied under Dance Professors Deborah Jones, Amy Rance McDonnell, Sharon Oberst, and Darryl Thomas.
-The summer of 2013 she joined the teaching staff at Classic Tap where she currently teaches Ballet and Tap.
+Kala dances with Freedom Dance Company, based out of Monmouth Oregon.
+The summer of 2013 she joined the teaching staff at Classic Tap where she currently teaches Ballet, Tap, and Contemporary.

 Kala believes dance is a whole body art form.
 She strives to provide a solid foundation of technical understanding, while challenging her students to connect mentally and emotionally to their physical movement.